Notre Dame Cathedral72160 Votes Currently Open

 While there, you have to check out the towers of Notre Dame Cathedral, a UNESCO world heritage site.
 Apart from being architecturally stunning and historically significant, they also afford magnificent views of Paris and the River Seine.
 Extremely popular amongst tourists, you will encounter long lines to get in, but every minute spent waiting will feel worth the sight that awaits you after the steep climb.

-Notre Dame Cathedral Information
+Notre Dame Cathedral Travel Tips

 - The cathedral is accessible by buses, tour buses, taxis and velib.